 This recent change was to add some predictive modelling to our network traffic monitoring systems.
 According to the theory we often discussed at lunch, this change would have made the network conscious.
 Of course, we didn’t believe this, really.
 I defended the argument like I’d defend any other argument in the same category: Poptarts are sandwiches.
 Car horns are basically large dogs.
 The network will become conscious.

 Every change to the Hooli codebase gets a number.
 These numbers are huge now.
 I think there actually was a “Change #1”, to the codebase.
-The codebase is called “Hooli2”, because apparently that was a “Hooli” codebase that they had to throw out and rewrite.
+The codebase is called “Hooli2”, because apparently there was a “Hooli” codebase that they had to throw out and rewrite.
 Working here, you start to learn the lore, the stories of the great cultural forebearers, who came long before, whose options are now worth enough to buy them a number of small island nations.

 You’ll often run into a guy who is worth thirty million bucks, because he got here early.
 Now he just maintains some tiny, complex facet of a huge data pipeline.
 For fun, you see.
 Hooli is an odd place.